bsdimp/freebsd-git-docs/src-cvt.md

 If you need to then commit work to FreeBSD, you can do so following the `Time to push changes upstream` instructions.
-You'll need to do the following once to update the push URL if you are a FreeBSD doc committer:
+You'll need to do the following once to update the push URL if you are a FreeBSD committer:
 ```
-% git remote set-url --push freebsd ssh://git@gitrepo.freebsd.org/doc.git
+% git remote set-url --push freebsd ssh://git@gitrepo.freebsd.org/src.git
 (note that gitrepo.freebsd.org will be change to repo.freebsd.org in the future.)
 ```
 You will also need to add `freebsd` as the location to push to.
 The